The autumnal one

 Just completed The Fundamentals of Digital Marketing certification exam after a 40-hour course at Google.

 Useful knowledge to put into practice with my web design projects.

 The very first expo turned to be a success.

 The Ameland Month of Art made me proud.
 Unexpectedly, four of five paintings are sold, including the self made frames.
 Astonished.
-Grateful to Mireille for encouraging to start painting, to @Maria for inspiration, to @Femmie and other friends for support and especially to Paul for always being there for me!
+Grateful to Mireille for encouraging to start painting, to @Maria for inspiration, to other friends and family for their support and especially to Paul for always being there for me!

 Visit my gallery to see these and other paintings of mine.